koenrane/KR-new-site/content/attainable-utility-preservation-empirical-results.md

 Figure: This is PPO shown, not AUP.

-A lot of the time, it's very hard to undo what you just did.
+A lot of the time, it's hard to undo what you just did.
 While it's also hard to undo significant actions you take for your primary goal, you get directly rewarded for those.
 So, preserving the AU of a random goal usually persuades you to not make "unnecessary changes" to the level.

 I think this is strong evidence that AUP doesn't fit into the ontology of classical reinforcement learning theory.
 It isn't really about state reachability.
 It's _about_ not changing the AU landscape more than necessary.
 I think that this notion should scale even further.[^4]